camunda-consulting/showroom-customer-onboarding/README.md

 # How to build and run
 1. clone project or download sources
+2. create Camunda Cloud cluster and client credentials
+3. update clusterId, clientId, and clientSecret in [application.yml](/src/main/resources/application.yml)
-2. build via Maven (*mvn clean package*)
+4. build via Maven (*mvn clean package*)
-3. run via Spring boot (*mvn spring-boot:run*)
+5. run via Spring boot (*mvn spring-boot:run*)

-During startup the showcase **will generate test data**.
-This can take a few minutes.
-You can already use the application during this time.
-To start with a fresh database delete /camunda-db.mv.db and /camunda-db.trace.db.

-Alternatively you can play online in the [Showroom](http://showroom.camunda.com/) without installing anything locally.
-The showroom is password protected and only accessible for camunda partners.
+During startup the showcase will automatically deploy the process model including the form to the configured cluster.